pragma-/pbot/doc/Admin.md

 Now alice can use the `ban` command.

-User-capabilities can provide fine-grained permissions over various PBot functionality.
+User-capabilities provides fine-grained permissions over various PBot functionality.
 For example, consider the [`mode`](#mode) command.
 Channel operators can use their IRC client's `/mode` command to set any channel modes, including any undesirable modes (such as +k).
 Suppose you'd prefer to limit their modes to just a specific subset of all modes.
 You can do this with user-cabilities.
 To do so,